SAFER RIDES START HERE

 Helmets

-A helmet is personal protective equipment designed to protect a rider’s head when operating vehicles such as quad bikes and side‑by‑sides.
-It includes a hard outer shell to help manage impact forces and a shock‑absorbing inner liner that reduces the effect of sudden blows.
+A helmet is designed to protect a rider’s head when operating vehicles like quad bikes and side-by-sides.
+It has a hard outer shell to manage impact and a shock-absorbing liner that helps reduce the force of a blow.

-Helmets come in various styles such as full‑face, open‑face and modular offering different levels of coverage depending on the activity and environment.
+Helmets come in different styles, including full-face, open-face and modular, offering different levels of coverage depending on the job and conditions.

 Tyre Pressure Gauge